antononcube/SystemModeling/Projects/Model-calibration-examples/README.md

 - ["Calibrators questionnaire"](https://github.com/antononcube/SystemModeling/blob/master/org/Calibrators-questionnaire.org)

-## The big picture
+## Epidemiological examples

-This mind-map gives a fairly good idea of what is the reasoning and organization behind the documents and examples:
+This mind-map gives a fairly good idea of what is the reasoning and organization behind the ECM documents and examples:

 [![](./Diagrams/Calibration-of-System-Dynamics-models-mind-map.png)](./Diagrams/Calibration-of-System-Dynamics-models-mind-map.pdf)